 The above mentioned doubling is part of a project to enable Line 4 to be extended to Wimbledon, providing extra capacity on what is doubtless the most overcrowded part of the network, connecting as it does with the Underground.
 However, the doubtful wisdom of superimposing Line 4 at 4tph into alternate gaps on Line 3 (at 8tph) seems thankfully to have been recognised (see below), and the plan is now to revert to something like the original service structure, with both lines 1 and 2 serving Wimbledon at 6tph and Line 3 reverting to its original route albeit at a reduced 8tph.
 Whether or not the resultant reduction from 14tph back to 12tph between Arena and Croydon is a problem seems not to have been fully decided.
-The major item of work in this project is due in the first part of 2015, which will involve withdrawal of services from Wimbledon station for a few months whilst the existing platform is moved to make room for an extra one.
+The major item of work in this project is due in summer 2015, which will involve withdrawal of services from Wimbledon station for a few months whilst the existing platform is moved to make room for an extra one.